News

 Romain FRANCON, KEDGE graduate and CSR Director at Orange WholesaleRomain FRANCON, KEDGE graduate and CSR Director at Orange Wholesale

-My name is Romain Francon, and I'm currently Director of CSR (Corporate Social Responsibility) at Orange Wholesale - a division of Orange generating more than 7 billion euros in revenues by 2023 and employing more than 3,000 people in over 30 countries.
+My name is Romain Francon, and I'm currently Director of CSR (Corporate Social Responsibility) at Orange Wholesale - a division of Orange generating more than 7 billion euros in revenue by 2023 and employing more than 3,000 people in over 30 countries.

 ✨ KEDGE, a pedagogy ahead of its time